Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 Recoil control also comes easy with the Glock 19.
 Also, the small form factor makes it a great option for concealed carry.

-The simplicity can also be a downfall if those who are unfamiliar with firearms stumble upon your home defense weapon and inadvertently pull the trigger.
-I hope we are properly securing our firearms depending upon the occupants of our homes, at any given time.
+The simplicity can also be a downfall if those unfamiliar with firearms stumble upon your home defense weapon and inadvertently pull the trigger.

-7. Taurus Judge – Public Defender
+Taurus Judge – Public Defender

 The Taurus Judge has the unique ability to fire a few distinctly different types of ammunition.
-These are the 45 Colt ACP, the .410 birdshot, buckshot, and slugs.

-What’s so great about that you might ask?
-Most rounds we are discussing here today will have some level of penetration through walls and hard surfaces.
-If you use the buckshot or birdshot, it limits the chance of over-penetration.
-This is an awesome feature for people who live in tight quarters like apartments.
+If you use buckshot or birdshot, it limits the chance of over-penetration.
+This is an excellent feature for people who live in tight quarters like apartments.

 Rubberized grips and fiber optic sight come standard, rare for many revolvers.
 The Taurus Judge is a great home defense option when you’re looking at revolvers.

-8. Smith & Wesson M&P Shield
+Smith & Wesson M&P Shield

 For this list, one of the things I had to keep in mind was some folks are just going to have one pistol!
 It’s a shocker, right?
-Most of us can never imagine having only one gun, because hey, variety is the spice of life!
+Most of us can never imagine having only one gun, because, hey, variety is the spice of life!

 Anyway, the Shield is a great gun in general.
 It is compact but has everything you will hope to find on a standard frame pistol.

-If you need and want guns, but you do not have the cash to get yourself one pistol for home defense and another pistol for carrying, this semi-automatic handgun should be one of the options you explore first.
-I have shot the 9mm version and must say it was a pleasure to shoot.
-(My fiancé uses the M&P Shield and she loves it!)
+If you need and want guns but do not have the cash to get them yourself, one pistol for home defence and another for carrying this semi-automatic handgun should be one of the options you explore first.

-9. SIG Sauer Tac Ops 1911 with Threaded Barrel
+SIG Sauer Tac Ops 1911 with Threaded Barrel

-A full size 1911 is a great option for a home defense gun.
-The weight of the all steel frame and slide provides a nice dampening effect on the recoil of any round, making it easy for anyone to shoot with accuracy.
+A full-size 1911 is a great option for a home defense gun.
+The weight of the all-steel frame and slide provides a nice dampening effect on the recoil of any round, making it easy for anyone to shoot with accuracy.

-This SIG Sauer is particularly nice because of a few added features: the addition of a rail for light and laser attachment, and the threaded barrel that comes along from the factory.
-The Tac Ops is loaded with 8 rounds of .45 ACP, which when compared to some of the polymer pistols isn’t a whole lot but is still capable of getting the job done.
+This SIG Sauer is particularly nice because of a few added features: the addition of a rail for light and laser attachment and the threaded barrel that comes along from the factory.

-10. H&K USP Full Size Tactical 9mm with a Suppressor
+H&K USP Full Size Tactical 9mm with a Suppressor

-The full-size frame provides a secure grip, but the mag release will be a bit confusing for some at first.
-However, after a few dry runs, it will seem easier than previous unload and reload manipulations you are accustomed to (tip: use your index finger to drop the mag).
+However, after a few dry runs, it will seem easier than the previous unload and reload manipulations you are accustomed to (tip: use your index finger to drop the mag).

-The Best Home Defense handguns need to be reliable, easy to use, and easy to manipulate in high-stress situations.
-The most important thing, though, is you’re comfortable using it and are willing to train with it at the range on at least a monthly basis.
+The most important thing, though, is you're comfortable using it and are willing to train with it at the range on at least a monthly basis.

 Check out the amazing Desert Eagle in this video from Miculek.com – The Leaders in Gun Control:

-We all have our own versions of what a great gun is for both personal carry use and home defense.
-What you choose may be different from me, and that’s okay.
+We all have our own versions of what a great gun is for personal carry use and home defense.
+What you choose may be different from me, and that's okay.

 This is meant to be a guide to get you started on choosing a great gun.
 Please note some of these guns are great for carrying concealed or open.
 And multi-purpose guns, at least in my opinion, are great.